PeterWinzell/GDP-melco/report/report.md

 This implementation will be ported to Android Embedded Oreo for a Melco pre POC study.
 The work can be followed on github:

-The W3C VIS specification contains a schema[] and to validate requests the following extension of the schema was introduced.
+The W3C VIS specification contains a schema[16] and to validate requests the following extension of the schema was introduced.
 This means that VIS requests can be validated against its own JSON schema:

 ```json